-A: Any student who qualified and was born in 2008 or earlier can compete.
-Students born in 2009 and 2010 (or students who will have only finished the equivalent of 4th or 5th grade in the USA by July 2020) are welcome to come if they have qualified and if they come with a parent or guardian.
+A: Any student who qualified and was born in 2010 or earlier can compete.
+Students born in 2009 and 2010 (or students who will have only finished the equivalent of 4th or 5th grade in the USA by July 2020) are welcome to come if they have qualified but they must come with a parent or guardian.
 If you have already qualified but are too young to take part in 2020, you may defer your registration until you are old enough to compete.
 IGB Worlds is open to students attending local schools, international schools, American schools, British schools, public schools, private schools, religious schools, homeschools…

 Q: Is there a maximum number of students who can represent a country or compete?